MetPX/sarracenia/doc/Dev.rst

 be edited into documentation for the features as they are implemented.

 Each new component sr\_whatever, should have relevant man pages implemented.
-The Guides should also be revised.
-The form of the documentation is still under discussion.
-Current thinking:
+The Guides should also be revised to reflect additions or changes:

 - `Install.rst <Install.rst>`_ (Installation)
 - `Dev.rst <Dev.rst>`_ (this guide for developers)